linuxkit/linuxkit/docs/platform-hyperkit.md

 docker run --rm -ti -v ~/.ssh:/root/.ssh  ssh ssh <IP address of VM>
 ```

 ### Forwarding ports to the host

-While VPNKit has the general tooling to expose any VMs port on the
-localhost (just like it does with containers in Docker for Mac), we
-are unlikely to expose this as a general feature in `linuxkit run` as
+Ports can be forwarded to the host using a container with `socat` or with VPNKit which comes with Docker for Mac.

+#### Port forwarding with `socat`
-it is very specific to the macOS.
-However, you can use a `socat` container to proxy between LinuxKit VMs ports and localhost.
-For example, to expose the redis port from the [RedisOS example](../examples/redis-os.yml), use this Dockerfile:
+A `socat` container can be used to proxy between the LinuxKit VM's ports and
+localhost.
+For example, to expose the redis port from the [RedisOS
+example](../examples/redis-os.yml), use this Dockerfile:
 ```
 FROM alpine:edge
 RUN apk add --no-cache socat